 - Research Associate (General Practice & Primary Care)

 - Associate (School of Social & Political Sciences)

 Dr Yvonne Cunningham is a research associate in General Practice and Primary Care.

-Since joining the Institute of Health and Wellbeing (IHW) in April 2015, she has worked on CRUK and CSO-funded projects about media representations of cancer and lung cancer symptom recognition and help-seeking, a Scottish Government funded evaluation of new ways of working in NHS Ayrshire and Arran, an evaluation of a volunteering programme operated by the Mental Health Foundation, a CSO-funded project to investigate the perspectives of health professionals and patients on reducing anticholinergic burden by stopping or switching medications.
-Since August 2019 she has been working on two projects: the evaluation of a school-based intervention to reduce salt intake in Malawi, the Versus Arthritis-funded study: Multimorbidity in arthritis and persistent muscoskeletal pain (MAP).
+Since joining the Institute of Health and Wellbeing (IHW) in April 2015, she has worked on CRUK and CSO-funded projects about media representations of cancer and lung cancer symptom recognition and help-seeking, a Scottish Government funded evaluation of new ways of working in NHS Ayrshire and Arran, an evaluation of a volunteering programme operated by the Mental Health Foundation, a CSO-funded project to investigate the perspectives of health professionals and patients on reducing anticholinergic burden by stopping or switching medications, an evaluation of a school-based intervention to reduce salt intake in Malawi, and a Versus Arthritis-funded study: Multimorbidity in arthritis and persistent muscoskeletal pain (MAP).

 Dr Cunningham also has a strong interest in public engagement and patient and public involvement in research and is a member of the IHW Public Engagement and Knowledge Exchange Group.

 She previously worked as a part-time lecturer in the School of Communications, Dublin City University and as a science communication researcher, evaluator and trainer.